Hurry-up offense

 The hurry-up offense is an American football offensive style, which has two different but related forms in which the offensive team avoids delays between plays.
 The hurry-up, no-huddle offense (HUNH) refers to avoiding or shortening the huddle to limit or disrupt defensive strategies and flexibility.
 The two-minute drill is a clock-management strategy that may limit huddles but also emphasizes plays that stop the game clock.
 While the two-minute drill refers to parts of the game with little time remaining on the game clock, the no-huddle may be used in some form at any time.
 The no-huddle offense was pioneered by the Cincinnati Bengals and reached its most famous and complete usage by the Buffalo Bills, nicknamed the "K-Gun", during the 1990s under head coach Marv Levy and offensive coordinator Ted Marchibroda.
+Coach Gus Malzahn was known for helping popularize this offense style of combining both the hurry-up and no-huddle offenses, publishing a book called The Hurry-Up, No Huddle: An Offensive Philosophy (2003).
+He helped pioneer and popularize it at the high school and collegiate levels through his success with the style.

-No-huddle
+No-huddle offense

 The no-huddle offense is usually employed as part of a hurry-up offense, but it is not necessarily an attempt to snap the ball (begin the play) more quickly.
 Rather, the lack of huddle allows the offense to threaten to snap the ball quickly, denying the defending team time to substitute players and communicate effectively between coaches and players.
 When operating in the no-huddle, the offense typically lines up in a predetermined formation at scrimmage, possibly with a predetermined play in mind.
 The quarterback may then call an audible, altering the play call based on a perceived weakness in the defense's response.
 Some teams use this methodology to react to the defense and will remain at this pre-snap state for a considerable time as the clock runs down, providing a stream of actual and counterfeit play changes.
+Between 2007 and 2012, the use of the no-huddle offense in the NFL increased 100%.